Offering online, hybrid, flexible and face-to-face classes

 - What will lab classes look like?

-Social distancing will be practiced in all lab classes.
+Physical distancing will be practiced in all lab classes.
 As laboratories and computer labs vary across campus, academic departments and instructors will be afforded flexibility in determining what adaptations will meet their classes’ needs and limitations on space.

 - How will exams be handled, including online exams?